aryn-ai/sycamore/docs/source/querying_data/integrate_your_application.md

 # Integrating a chat UI with Sycamore

 The UI is a key component in many conversational search applications.
 A good UI enables users to search for data and see natural langauge answers and relevant search results in an easy to use interface.
 Additionally, UIs can show the source information for natural language answers.
-This tutorial will provide an overview of how you can create a simple web application that uses Sycamore's APIs for conversational search.
+This section provides an overview of how you can create a simple web application that uses Sycamore's APIs for conversational search.
 The application will be built using React, TypeScript, and OpenAI.

 ## Prerequisites

-This tutorial requires an already configured Sycamore stack.
+This tutorial requires a running Sycamore stack.
 You can follow the steps in the [get started guide](../welcome_to_sycamore/get_started.md) to set it up.
 The specific components and steps are:

 1. Running Sycamore stack
 2. Ingest the Sort Benchmark data into your stack